-The information provided in this MD&A, including the unaudited interim condensed consolidated financial statements and related notes for the three- and nine-month periods ended July 31, 2021, are the responsibility of Management.
-In the preparation of the accompanying unaudited interim condensed consolidated financial statements and related notes for the three- and nine-month periods ended July 31, 2021, estimates are sometimes necessary to make a determination of the future values for certain assets or liabilities.
+The information provided in this MD&A, including the audited consolidated financial statements and related notes for the years ended October 31, 2021 and October 31, 2020, are the responsibility of Management.
+In the preparation of the accompanying unaudited interim condensed consolidated financial statements and related notes for the three- and nine-month periods ended July 31, 2022, estimates are sometimes necessary to make a determination of the future values for certain assets or liabilities.
 Management believes such estimates have been based on careful judgments and have been reflected in the accompanying interim condensed consolidated financial statements and related notes.